JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 SharedCode/build/xcode-frameworks/SharedCode.framework
 ```

-You shall see something similar to this:
+We will see something similar to this:
 ![Xcode General Screen]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-general.png') }})

 We need to disable the *Bitcode* feature in the project too.
 Kotlin/Native produces the fully native